 MOVES Training Sessions

-There are no webinars scheduled at this time.
-Information on these web conferences will be posted here as available.
+We will be posting information on new webinars on MOVES2014 here when scheduled.
 If you would like to receive notification about future webinars, sign up to the MOVES Listserv here: www.epa.gov/otaq/models/mobilelist.htm

 - MOVES Batch Mode: Setting up and running groups of related MOVES run specifications – Presented November 3, 2010